harini-collab/ControlPlane.AI/README.md

 The situation is potentially high impact and requires appropriate human handling.

-### Example 2 — Unsupported Information

-**User:**

-> What is our exact annual revenue?

-If the model produces an exact figure that cannot be verified against approved information:

-**Decision:**

-`ESCALATE`

-The claim requires verification instead of being treated as fact.

----

 ## 🔴 BLOCK

 Used when a request or response violates a hard security, privacy, safety, or policy rule.